Bishop England High School: History

 On September 22, 1915, Catholic High School opened as a department of the Cathedral School on Queen Street.
-The Reverend Msgr.
-Joseph L. O'Brien organized the school with the cooperation of the Reverend James J. May.
-At that time there were 74 students enrolled in four grade levels: seventh, ninth, tenth, and eleventh.
+The Reverend Monsignor Joseph L. O'Brien organized the school with the cooperation of the Reverend James J. May.
+There were 74 students enrolled in four grade levels: seventh, ninth, tenth, and eleventh.
 That first faculty consisted of three diocesan priests and three Sisters of Charity of Our Lady of Mercy (O.L.M.).

 By the spring of 1916, a growing student enrollment made larger quarters imperative, and the school was moved to a building used by the Cenacle Sisters, an order of nuns, where it remained until 1919.
 The main building housed the senior high school, and an annex was converted into a biology lab and a seventh grade classroom.
 The school offered two courses of study: college preparatory and business.

 With the Catholic community of Charleston increasing, a drive was initiated to raise $50,000 for a school building to replace the one being used.
 From 1919 to 1921, the school was housed in its third location at Gregorian Hall on George Street, and its old location was demolished and replaced.
 The funding drive was a huge success, and ground was broken on July 5, 1921 on the $60,000 building.
 The school was opened in its fourth building at 203 Calhoun Street on February 18, 1922.
 By 1940, 25 years after its inception, the school's enrollment had reached 318 students, and the faculty had nearly doubled.

-In 1947, the school's first rector, Monsignor O'Brien, retired after having served 32 years, and he was followed by former Bishop England student Rev. Msgr.
-John L. Manning.
+In 1947, the school's first rector, Monsignor O'Brien, retired after having served 32 years, and he was followed by the Bishop England alumnus, the Reverend Monsignor John L. Manning.

 The Catholic community of Charleston sponsored two expansion drives for the high school in the late 1940s; two new buildings were added to the campus.
 In 1947, the west wing (which housed an auditorium, science laboratory, and offices) was built, and in 1948 the east wing, which was the Father O'Brien gymnasium, was built.
 Additional land was acquired in 1957, and a two-story annex was constructed, providing eight new classrooms and additional office space.

-In June 1959, the Rev. Fr.
-William J. Croghan, B.E. class of 1940, was appointed as the third rector of Bishop England.
+In June 1959, the Reverend William J. Croghan, Class of 1940, was appointed as the third rector of Bishop England.
 By 1960, the faculty had grown to 31 members, and 740 students were enrolled.
 Additional property was purchased in 1963 and in 1964 on Coming Street, Calhoun Street, and Pitt Street; this property provided classrooms, living quarters for teachers, a maintenance shop, facilities for the school nurse, and a schoolyard.
-The 1964 school year began with a new rector, the Rev. Robert J. Kelly, and enrollment grew to nearly 800 students.
+The 1964 school year began with a new rector, the Reverend Robert J. Kelly, and enrollment grew to nearly 800 students.
 Because of overcrowding between 1966 and 1968, freshman classes were conducted in the old St. Patrick's School on St. Phillip Street.